"I'm going the safe route," 16-year-old Hemant Keny said. "I'm expecting to get rejected."

 Keny, a senior at Whitney High School in Cerritos, is girding himself for rejection, not by a heartless girl, but by Princeton University.

-Like 22,000 other seniors in Los Angeles County, Keny is in the final throes of the college application process, as grueling a high school rite of passage as the first heavy date.
-As Danny Smith, a senior at Harvard School in North Hollywood, put it, "It's hell."
+Like 22,000 other seniors in Los Angeles County, Keny is in the final throes of the college application process, as grueling a high-school rite of passage as the first heavy date.
+As Danny Smith, a senior at the Harvard School in North Hollywood, put it, "It's hell."

 The process is particularly purgatorial for students like Keny who are applying to the country's most selective campuses.

 Keny has a near-perfect 3.9 grade-point average, which he modestly describes as pretty good.
-His combined score on the Scholastic Aptitude Test, which measures verbal and mathematical skills, is 1,470 out of a possible 1,600, which puts Keny in the top 1% of SAT-takers nationwide.
+His combined score on the Scholastic Aptitude Test, which measures verbal and mathematical skill, is 1470 out of a possible 1600, which puts Keny in the top 1% of SAT-takers nationwide.
 But Keny knows that he is no shoo-in at Princeton, which accepts only one in six applicants and often turns down student body presidents whose records are unmarred by a single B.

 For Keny and the others, applying to college is a collaborative process that involves the students, their families and, to widely varying degrees, their schools.
 November and December are months of angst -ridden activity, as students flagellate themselves for academic and extracurricular sins and omissions, nervously chat up their teachers with an eye to glowing letters of recommendation and stay up all night filling out the complicated applications typical of first-rate colleges.